ICodeDiffusion/SDAtom-WebUi-us-Plus/README.md

 ## Latest Forge Now Works!

-I found a way to make this extension compatible with the newest version of Forge.
+I found a way to make this extension compatible with the newest version of Forge (Gradio 4).

 This is the branch you need for the latest Forge version:
 [https://github.com/ICodeDiffusion/SDAtom-WebUi-us-Plus/tree/Latest-Forge-SDAtom-WebUi-us-Plus](https://github.com/ICodeDiffusion/SDAtom-WebUi-us-Plus/tree/Latest-Forge-SDAtom-WebUi-us-Plus)